 The graffiti, murals, and paintings that you will find in the River Arts District are a testament of the city’s deep appreciation for art, culture, and history.
 One of the best places to go for brilliant street artwork is the Foundation Walls.
-This project began in 2016 and is a place where graffiti artists are encouraged to paint the outside walls of the old warehouses at 339 Old Lyman Street.
-These huge canvases showcase everchanging designs and are spread over 13 acres.
+This project began in 2016 and is a place where graffiti artists paint the walls of the old warehouses at 339 Old Lyman Street.
+These huge canvases showcase ever-changing designs and spread across over 13 acres.

 9. Have a Flight at Wedge Brewing Company

 After a day of exploring Asheville’s amazing artwork, there isn’t a more refreshing way to end the day than with a cold beer at Wedge Brewing Company.
 Craft beer is an art that Wedge has perfected.
 Whether you are craving an extra hoppy IPA or a robust and chocolatey stout, this River Arts District brewery that has it all.
 Guests can enjoy live music every Saturday at Wedge Studios.